-Duties and Responsibilities: Often housed within law enforcement agencies, crime analysts serve to collect data, perform quantitative and qualitative analysis on crime data, create reports to various governmental entities such as the city in which the law enforcement agency resides, and interpret results as well as offer recommendations.
+Often housed within law enforcement or government agencies, policy analysts are similar to crime analysts - or the duties overlap - and serve to collect data, perform quantitative and qualitative analysis on crime data, and assess the efficacy of programs.
+Policy analysts create reports to various governmental entities such as the city in which the law enforcement agency resides, and interpret results as well as offer recommendations.
 These functions typically have the purpose of helping to identify trends, reasons for crime, and help to inform preventative measures.
-Other entities may also hire crime analysts such as state public safety offices, judicial, corrections, non-profit and social justice groups, and sometimes media.
+Various entities may also hire analysts such as state public safety offices, judicial, corrections, non-profit and social justice groups, and sometimes media.